 For Federal Employees in Alaska, Hawaii, Puerto Rico & Other US Territories

-Federal Employees in Non-Foreign Areas like Alaska, Hawaii and Puerto Rico, are being transitioned from receiving COLA to Locality Pay.
+Federal Employees in Non-Foreign Areas like Alaska, Hawaii and Puerto Rico, have been transitioned from receiving primarily COLA to primarily Locality Pay.

-Locality Pay *is* considered when calculating your High 3, but COLA is not.
+Locality Pay *is* considered when calculating your High 3 Salary, but COLA is not.

-Even though Locality Pay is being phased in, if you had time outside of Alaska, Hawaii, or the US Territories in an area with high Locality Pay, be sure to review your entire career before automatically assuming your High-3 are your last three years of service.
+If you had time in an area with high Locality Pay, be especially sure to review your entire career before automatically assuming your High-3 are your last three years of service.

 Click here to learn more about the change from COLA to Locality Pay.